intel/container-experience-kits/docs/vm_config_guide.md

 vm_hashed_passwd: 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'
 ```

-vxlan_device parameter specify network interface, which will be used to setup vxlan network.
+vxlan_device parameter specifies network interface, which will be used to setup vxlan network.
 It has to be interface connected to physical network, which is available on all VM hosts.
 Interface has to have IP address assigned on all VM hosts from the same IP subnet.